cssivision/react-native-qrcode/README.md

-### this module support iOS and Android

 # react-native-qrcode
-A React-native component to generate [QRcode](http://en.wikipedia.org/wiki/QR_code), also support chinese.
+A react-native component to generate [QRcode](http://en.wikipedia.org/wiki/QR_code), not only support English.

+## this module support iOS and Android

 ## Installation
 ```sh